niklas2165/customer-support-crew/README.md

 ### 2.1 Data Ingestion and Storage

 - **Historical Data Generation:**
   A dataset of 100 realistic support emails is generated in JSON format.
-Each email entry includes fields such as `email_id`, `timestamp`, `sender`, `subject`, `body`, `intent_label`, `urgency_score`, and `response`.
+Each entry contains structured metadata and content, including `email_id`, `timestamp`, `sender`, `subject`, `body`, `intent_label`, `urgency_score`, and `response`.
+While all fields are present, only a subset is used during training and inference (see 2.2 and 2.3).

 - **Database Schema (`database/schema.sql`):**
-  The SQLite schema is defined to create a `support_emails` table that mirrors the JSON structure.
-A lightweight database was chosen for its simplicity, ease of use, and local testing capabilities.
+  The SQLite schema creates a `support_emails` table mirroring the JSON structure.
+SQLite was chosen for local development and easy integration into a CI/CD pipeline.

 - **Ingestion Script (`initial_ingestion.py`):**
-  This script reads the JSON data, creates a database connection, applies the schema, and populates the database.
-It is a one-time setup utility ensuring that the historical data is available for model training and evaluation.
+  This one-time script loads the full JSON dataset into the database for model training.
+During daily operations, ingestion is handled by a separate agent described below.

 ### 2.2 Model Training

 - **Preprocessing and Training (`train_model.py`):**
-  The training script performs the following tasks:
-  - **Data Loading:** Reads the `subject` and `body` fields from the SQLite database.
-  - **Text Normalization:** Combines and lowercases the email subject and body to standardize the text for feature extraction.
-  - **Pipeline Construction:** Utilizes TF-IDF vectorization followed by a Logistic Regression classifier.
-This pipeline was chosen for its simplicity and efficiency, making it suitable for a modest-sized dataset.
+  The classifier is trained exclusively on the `subject` and `body` fields of each email — which are concatenated and lowercased before TF-IDF vectorization.
+Critically, even though the historical dataset includes `intent_label`, `urgency_score`, and `response`, only `intent_label` is used as the target label, and no leakage occurs from `urgency_score` or `response` during training.

+- **Pipeline Construction:**
+  A Scikit-learn pipeline is constructed using TF-IDF and Logistic Regression — selected for interpretability, efficiency, and suitability for small, multi-class datasets.

-  - **Model Evaluation:** A classification report is generated to assess performance metrics (precision, recall, and F1-score) for each intent category.
+- **Model Evaluation:**
+  A test/train split is used to assess the model, with per-class precision, recall, and F1-scores displayed to evaluate balance across intent types.

-  - **Model Persistence:** The trained model is serialized and saved to `models/intent_classifier.pkl` for future inference.
+- **Model Persistence:**
+  The trained model is saved as `intent_classifier.pkl` for downstream use during inference.

 ### 2.3 Modular Agent Architecture

 - **Agent-Based Design:**
-  The project uses a modular approach where each component of the pipeline is encapsulated in its own Python module under the `agents/` directory.
-This design enhances maintainability and scalability.
+  Each stage of the daily pipeline is encapsulated in its own Python module within `agents/`.
+This modular design ensures flexibility and encourages reuse and expansion.

 - **Agents:**
   - **Email Ingestion Agent (`agents/email_ingestion.py`):**
-    Fetches a new email from the live FastAPI endpoint.
-If the email is not yet in the database, it inserts it.
-This guarantees that each processed email is stored for reproducibility and monitoring.
-This replaced the initial fallback approach with one that consistently pulls live data from the hosted API.
+    Queries the live API hosted on Render (`/new_email`) to fetch one randomized email per day.
+Even though the returned object includes fields like `intent_label`, `urgency_score`, and `response`, only the raw `subject` and `body` are used downstream — ensuring the system recomputes these values independently.
+If the email is not yet in the database, it is inserted using a unique `email_id`.

   - **Intent Classifier Agent (`agents/intent_classifier.py`):**
-    Loads the pre-trained model and classifies the intent of the email based on its subject and body.
+    Loads the previously trained model and classifies the intent based solely on `subject` + `body`.
+This ensures that the model is never influenced by metadata like sender, timestamp, or pre-annotated labels.

   - **Priority Scorer Agent (`agents/priority_scorer.py`):**
-    Uses a sentiment-based heuristic (via TextBlob) to assign a 0–2 urgency score.
+    Scores urgency using a mix of keyword heuristics and sentiment analysis via TextBlob.
+The score ranges from 0–2 and reflects the emotional intensity or criticality of the message — independent of any precomputed values.

   - **Response Drafter Agent (`agents/response_drafter.py`):**
-    Generates a response using simple rule-based templates aligned with the predicted intent.
+    Generates a structured, rule-based response using templates keyed to the predicted intent.
+These templates use natural tone and prefilled instructions, simulating a first-pass support response.

   - **Logger Agent (`agents/logger.py`):**
-    Uses an `INSERT OR REPLACE` operation to write the processed email (including intent, urgency, and response) to the database.
-It also injects a new log entry into `docs/index.html` before a predefined marker, ensuring daily updates to the GitHub Pages frontend.
+    Commits the fully processed email — including predicted intent, scored urgency, and drafted response — to the SQLite database using `INSERT OR REPLACE`.
+It also appends a formatted HTML block into `docs/index.html` before the comment marker `<!-- End of logs -->`.

 - **Orchestration (`crew.py`):**
-  A custom orchestrator simulates a CrewAI multi-agent system by sequentially invoking each agent.
-Though not using official CrewAI syntax yet, the modular design allows for easy upgrades to more sophisticated frameworks later.
+  This script orchestrates the agents linearly to simulate CrewAI-style modularity.
+Though simple and synchronous, it enables end-to-end processing and provides a clear structure for future expansion into true multi-agent workflows.

 ### 2.4 API Implementation

 - **FastAPI Endpoint (`api/main.py`):**
-  A lightweight FastAPI server exposes the `/new_email` endpoint, which randomly returns a realistic email from a predefined JSON dataset.
+  The `/new_email` endpoint randomly selects an email from the original 100-row dataset.
+Each request returns a realistic customer email object including metadata.
+While the returned object contains annotations, the pipeline recomputes intent and urgency scores from scratch using only the `subject` and `body`.

 - **Deployment on Render:**
-  The API is live at:
+  The API is publicly accessible at:
   **[https://customer-support-crew.onrender.com/new_email](https://customer-support-crew.onrender.com/new_email)**
-  This endpoint is accessed daily by the pipeline.
+  This endpoint acts as the data source for daily pipeline runs.

 ### 2.5 Daily Pipeline and Automation

 - **Daily Pipeline (`daily_pipeline.py`):**
-  The pipeline fetches one new email from the API, inserts it into the database (if not present), classifies it, scores its urgency, generates a response, updates the database, and finally logs it to the frontend HTML.
+  Runs the orchestrator (`crew.run_pipeline()`), which fetches one new email from the API, stores it if not already in the database, classifies it, scores urgency, generates a response, logs the result, and updates the static frontend.

 - **CI/CD Integration with GitHub Actions (`.github/workflows/respond.yml`):**
-  - **Scheduled Runs:** Configured to run once daily via cron (`7:30 UTC`).
+  - **Scheduled Runs:** Cron trigger set to run daily at 07:30 UTC.
-  - **Automation:** Each run installs dependencies, executes the full pipeline, and pushes the updated HTML to the `docs/` directory.
+  - **Dependency Installation:** Uses `pip install -r requirements.txt`.
+  - **Frontend Commit:** Commits only if `docs/index.html` changes.
-  - **Push Permissions:** Workflow permissions are explicitly enabled to allow GitHub Actions to commit and push frontend changes using the built-in `GITHUB_TOKEN`.
+  - **Permissions:** GitHub Actions is granted write access to push changes using `GITHUB_TOKEN`.

 ### 2.6 Frontend for Monitoring

 - **Static Frontend (`docs/index.html`):**
-  Serves as a simple but effective monitoring dashboard.
-New log entries are inserted by the Logger Agent and pushed via CI/CD to GitHub Pages.
+  A clean, card-based layout renders each processed email in reverse chronological order.
+The frontend is served through GitHub Pages and updated automatically once per day.

-- **Marker-Based Update Logic:**
+- **Update Logic:**
-  The Logger Agent inserts new entries before the marker `<!-- End of logs -->` inside a designated container `<div id="logs">`, ensuring that new emails appear chronologically in the frontend.
+  The `Logger Agent` uses simple HTML string replacement to inject new logs just before the marker `<!-- End of logs -->` within `<div id="logs">`.
+This ensures the dashboard grows incrementally with each pipeline run.

 - **Live Frontend URL:**
-  View the updated logs at:
+  View the public dashboard at:
   **[https://niklas2165.github.io/customer-support-crew/](https://niklas2165.github.io/customer-support-crew/)**

 ### 2.7 Database Utilities

 - **db_utils.py:**
-  A placeholder for shared database logic.
-Can be expanded as the system grows to support reusable queries or database backups.
+  A placeholder module that can eventually encapsulate common database operations like querying logs, updating schema versions, or exporting CSV backups.

 ---